A Council is elected each year to provide voluntary administration and organisation of the Society. The Council is responsible for

 Further information on governance is available in the Economic Society of Australia Constitution

-The 2015 Victorian Council was elected at the Annual General Meeting in November 2014.
+The 2023 Victorian Council was elected at the Annual General Meeting held in December 2022.

 Office Bearer - Buly Cardak